jasontbradshaw/gapbuffer/README.md

 # prints '4'
 ```

-gapbuffers support Python's `with` syntax to access the underlying `array`,
+gapbuffers support Python's `with` syntax to access the underlying `array`, with
-sans-gap.
-This is useful for doing regular expression searches over the buffer,
+the gap removed.
+This is useful for doing regular expression searches over the
-since the `re` library can't easily search over custom classes.
+buffer, since the `re` library can't easily search over custom classes.

 ```python
 from gapbuffer import gapbuffer